MahmoudHegazi/BigTv/README.md

 (With button can change the desgin to more than 10 diffrent style like google but better not only change background change the all website layout) then save it using webstorage forever or using cookies
 ###  or in a user table in database (CRUD update the curent website template (feature for subscribers)),
+let say (if table.template == "style1" then render another template easy beasy so easy no need js code or anything just render another template)